wp-plugins/woocommerce-delivery-notes/readme.txt

 = 4.1.5 =

-4.1.5 requires at least WooCommerce 2.2 and WordPress 4.0.
+4.1.5 requires at least WooCommerce 2.2.